harsharan-r/NEAT-algorithm-module/README.md

 # NEAT-algorithm-module
-## A NEAT algorithm module I'm making in python which will be used for machine learning for games.
+A NEAT algorithm module in python which will mainly be used for games.